 - Do you have to re-read things to understand what you’ve read?

 - Do you find yourself avoiding reading because it just is uncomfortable?

 - Are you getting headaches when you do something visually related such as looking at your phone, reading or on the computer?

 - Do you feel visually unstable?
 Like your world just seems ‘off.’

-Tip: Look for small eso deviations or vertical deviations in the distance.
-A small amount of compensatory prism for these patients can make a world of difference!
+If you check both distance and near visual posture, these two tests take a total of approximately 2 minutes to perform.
+Make sure to start with unilateral cover test and move to alternating.
+With the cover test, look for small eso deviations or vertical deviations in the distance.
+A small amount of compensatory prism for these patients can make a world of difference.

 - Do this slow, making sure the patient understands the directions

 - Look for any deviation/loss of fixation… sometimes patients are unaware of diplopia.

 - Consider testing with both an accommodative target and a non-accommodative target (penlight).